 Settler Colonialism in Canada

 A good starting point for understanding colonialism in Canada is to recognize that there is a distinct form of colonialism at work here — both past and present.
 This form is called settler colonialism.
 Typical understandings of colonialism usually refer to a situation where a colonial entity oppresses and manipulates foreign peoples in order to extract wealth and resources — India and South Africa are key examples.
 In these cases, there is a point at which we see the colonial power officially leaving, and the colonized peoples achieving some level of independence.
 On the other hand, in cases of settler colonialism, the colonial entity doesn’t leave, but continues to bring in more and more settlers in order to reproduce itself in the colonized space — Canada, USA, Australia, and New Zealand are the usual suspects here.
 The particularly horrifying aspect of this practice — as scholars like Patrick Wolfe have discussed in depth — is that, in order to reproduce itself in a given place, the settler colonial entity must ‘destroy to replace’ .
-In Canada, we’ve seen this through overt genocidal acts that morphed into the kinds of cultural genocide that have occured throughout the residential school era.
+In Canada, we’ve seen this through overt genocidal acts that morphed into the kinds of cultural genocide that have occurred throughout the residential school era.

 However, it is crucial to recognize that the practice of ‘destroying to replace’ is ongoing.
 It’s easier to understand this when we consider the complete suite of social institutions that colonizers brought with them — political, legal, economic, educational, and health institutions — that many Indigenous people now must access if they are to exist within these imposed colonial systems.
 It is also important to note that, embedded within these imposed institutions, is a range of Western values and assumptions about how institutions are structured and what kinds of social practices and outcomes ought to be prioritized.
 This should drive home the key point that settler colonialism continues to function in the present, not only to impose Western institutions on Indigenous peoples in Canada, but also to impose Western world views and values.
 There is no sugar-coating this — the ‘civilizing mission’ that justified the imposition of residential schools, as the 1878 Nicholas Flood Davin Report concisely stated, was premised on the imperative to “destroy the Indian.”
 If Indigenous people could not be physically extinguished, the best that settler powers could do was to destroy their societies and cultures.